browserengineering/book/book/visual-effects.md

     ]
 ```

-With these changes, the example I mentioned above goes from 18 to 0 surfaces.
+With these changes, the example I mentioned above goes from 18 to 1 surface.

 You might wonder if we can save even more surfaces.
 For example, what if there
 is a blend mode and opacity at the same time, can we use the same surface?